L3G02/Legos-lpi-gear-codes/README.md

-cool lpi gear codes that can be useful for discovering glitches
+These codes are made for roblox game called Let's Party∞ +Gear Testing Edition the codes can be useful for discovering glitches